elizabethdaly/numpy-random/README.md

 ### 4 (v) Example 5 <a name="#Eg5_sec3"></a>

 ## 5. The use of seeds in generating pseudorandom numbers <a name="section4"></a>
-Pseudorandom numbers (as opposed to *random* numbers) are generated in the computer by algorithms, the behviour of which can be predicted depending on the seed of the random number generator.
-The numpy.random random number generation seed can be changed through use of numpy.random.seed.
+The Real Python reference below asks the question: How random is random?
+Pseudorandom numbers (as opposed to truly *random* ones) are generated in the computer via algorithms called preudorandom number generators.
+The behviour of a generator can be predicted if the seed used to initialize it is known.
+Obviously that's not a good situation for security-sensitive applications such as cryptography.
+So it's important to know a little bit about how these numbers are generated in the computer.

+Python uses the Mersenne Twister as the core generator.
+It was developed in 1997 and is now the most widely-used pseudorandom number generator.
+The period length of the generator is shosen to be a Mersenne Prime, hence its name.
+A Mersenne prime is a prime number that is one less than a power of two; it has the form 2<sup>n</sup>-1 where n is an integer.
+The algorithm itself generates numbers in the range [0, 2<sup>w</sup>-1] where w is the word size in bits.
+The state of the pseudorandom number generator must be initialized or seeded by providing a w-bit seed value.
+The last group of functions in the numpy.random package is concerned with this seed.
+The Jupyter notebook associated with this README contains some examples of their use.

+As both Python *random* and *numpy.random* are completely deterministic if some information about the seed of the generator is known, neither are suitable for security or cryptographic applications.
+There is a module called *secrets* which seems to be recommended for those types of application.

 ## 6. Conclusion <a name="conclusion"></a>